 - 5.1.1 The HE and IAMP project teams will continue to collaborate during the next stages of scheme development. - 5.1.2 The project teams will be working to finalise detailed design of highway tie-ins, drainage and NMU facilities. - 5.1.3 The detailed design for the Scheme and IAMP TWO will enable the project teams to plan in detail the programme construction phasing for ongoing consultation with stakeholders. - 5.1.4 IAMP LLP attend the monthly traffic management forum which has been established by Highways England to coincide with the commencement of the Testo's scheme.
 The forum is also attended by the local authorities and stakeholders to discuss traffic management proposals and to mitigate impacts to road users as far as reasonably practicable.
 TM proposals for the Scheme will be shared with this forum as they are developed in more detail. - 5.1.5 The Applicant will continue to liaise with IAMP LLP to seek the best practicable solution for land assembly where there is an overlap between land required for the IAMP, and land required for the Scheme.
-A summary of progress of negotiations with those affected persons can be found in Annex B of the Statement of Reasons (Application Document Reference:TR010024/APP/4.1).
+A summary of progress of negotiations with those affected persons can be found in the Appendix to the Written Submission of case put orally at Compulsory Acquisition Hearing (CAH1) on 17 October 2019 (Application Document Reference: TR010024/APP/7.19). - 5.1.6 IAMP LLP, in collaboration with Highways England, will prepare an update to this IRD document as part of its DCO submission for IAMP TWO.